dmartmillan/OMEN/new_data/runs.md

 Coverage:
 - ‘coverage.pl’ → mutation frequencies not corrected (all prostate cancer)
+- ‘coverage_aggr.pl’ → mutation frequencies not corrected and only aggresive
+- ‘coverage_non_aggr.pl’ → mutation frequencies not corrected and only non-aggresive
 - ‘coverage_corrected.pl’ → mutation frequencies corrected (all prostate cancer)
 - ‘coverage_corrected_aggr.pl’ → mutation frequencies corrected and only aggresive
 - ‘coverage_corrected_non_aggr.pl’ → mutation frequencies corrected and only non-aggresive